spatie/laravel-mailcoach-docs-old/docs/working-with-campaigns/tracking-opens.md

 The last segment of the link contains the UUID of an `EmailSend` model.
 An `EmailSend` represents a mail that has been sent for a campaign and contains a relation to a subscriber.

-Each time an email client tries to display the web beacon it will send a get request to the `Spatie\MailCoach\Http\Controllers\TrackOpensController`.
+Each time an email client tries to display the web beacon it will send a get request to the `Spatie\Mailcoach\Http\Controllers\TrackOpensController`.

 ## Queuing open tracking